 The remuneration policy for the Executive Board of ING Group as proposed by the Supervisory Board has been approved by the Annual General Meeting of Shareholders (AGM) on 27 April 2010 and adjustments were approved by the AGM on 9 May 2011.
 The remuneration policy for the Executive Board of ING Group applies in full to the members of the Management Board Banking.
-For more information, see the chapter on the Remuneration Report in ING's Annual Report 2010, 2011 and presentation for general meeting of shareholders (see ING.com).
+For more information, see the Remuneration Report in ING's Annual Reports 2010, 2011 and 2012.

-Both the charters of the Management Board Banking Banking and the Supervisory Board reflect that the Management Board Banking and Supervisory Board are committed to ensure that the execution of the remuneration policy continues to be in line with the criteria set out in this principle.
+Both the charters of the Management Board Banking and the Supervisory Board reflect that the Management Board Banking and Supervisory Board are committed to ensure that the execution of the remuneration policy continues to be in line with the criteria set out in this principle.